 Colin is currently the President of AdvantageBC, a non-government organization dedicated to promoting British Columbia as a place for international business.

-He serves on several other not-for-profit boards including Chair of the Fraser Basin Council, Honourary Governor of the Vancouver Foundation, Jack Austin School of Asia Pacific Business Studies and the Canada-Japan Society.
-He is also the Chair of the Advisory Board for Retirement Concepts and Chair of the Board of the Transportation Investment Corporation.
-He is regularly called upon as speaker, radio commentator and as a university lecturer.
+He serves on several other not-for-profit boards including Chair of the Fraser Basin Council, Honourary Governor of the Vancouver Foundation, Jack Austin School of Asia Pacific Business Studies at SFU, the China Council at UBC and the Canada-Japan Society of BC.
+He is also the past chair of the Board of the Transportation Investment Corporation.

 His work with the Haida led to his formal adoption into the Eagle Clan and was given the Haida name of “Nang K’ang.gudang.as”.

 As an avid runner, Colin ran his first marathon in 2002 with Joints in Motion to raise money for arthritis research.